F 3 GEOGRAPHY

 Describing Drainage

-• Identify drainage features present
+• Identify drainage features present.

-Natural drainage features include lakes, rivers, swamps, sea, rapids, water falls, cataracts, springs, deltas, fjords, sand or mud, and bays
+Natural drainage features include lakes, rivers, swamps, sea, rapids, waterfalls, cataracts, springs, deltas, fjords, sand or mud, and bays.

-Artificial features include ponds, wells, boreholes, water holes, cattle dips, cattle troughs, canals, reservoirs, irrigation channels, aqueducts, water treatment plants and man made lakes.
+Artificial features include ponds, wells, boreholes, water holes, cattle dips, cattle troughs, canals, reservoirs, irrigation channels, aqueducts, water treatment plants, and man-made lakes.

-• Identify main rivers by name
+• Identify main rivers by name.

-• Size of rivers-big or small-shown by thickness of blue lines.
+• Size of rivers – big or small – shown by thickness of blue lines.

 • Give the general direction of flow.

-• Location of water shed if any
+• Location of watershed if any.

-• Characteristic of each feature
+• Characteristics of each feature.

 a) Permanent Rivers

-• Which flow throughout the year
+• Which flow throughout the year.

-• Shown by continuous blue lines
+• Shown by continuous blue lines.

 Image From EcoleBooks.com